Solar Panel Cost Guide in Harvard, MA (2024 Update)

 What is the average cost of installing solar panels in Harvard?

-This is a difficult question to answer precisely, because the cost depends on many factors.
-Broadly speaking, it costs about $20,300 for a 5-kW system and $40,600 for a 10-kW system after the ITC is applied.
-It will cost more if you want extra solar equipment or higher quality panels, or if you have higher-than-average energy usage.
-On the flip side, you can spend less if you choose a smaller solar panel system or cheaper solar panels.
+This is a difficult question to answer exactly, because the cost depends on a variety of factors.
+Generally speaking, it costs about $20,300 for a 5-kW system and $40,600 for a 10-kW system after the ITC is applied.
+It will be more expensive if you want other solar equipment or higher quality panels, or if you have higher-than-average energy needs.
+Conversely, you can spend less if you choose a smaller solar panel system or cheaper solar panels.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.